Small supernumerary marker chromosome: Isochromosome 18p syndrome

-Isochromosome 18p syndrome, also termed tetrasomy 18p, is a birth disorder associated with microcephaly (shorter than normal head), small kidneys, cryptorchidism, micropenis, hypospadias (i.e. the penis's urethral opening is mis-located), strabismus, feeding difficulties, neonatal jaundice, kyphosis (excessive convex curvature of the spine), scoliosis (sideways curve of the spine), recurrent otitis media, hearing loss, constipation, feeding problems, dysmorphic features, and/or moderately severe mental retardation.
+Isochromosome 18p syndrome, also termed tetrasomy 18p, is a birth disorder associated with microcephaly (shorter than normal head), small kidneys, cryptorchidism, micropenis, hypospadias (i.e. the penis's urethral opening is mis-located), strabismus, feeding difficulties, neonatal jaundice, kyphosis (excessive convex curvature of the spine), scoliosis (sideways curve of the spine), recurrent otitis media, hearing loss, constipation, feeding problems, dysmorphic features, and/or moderately severe intellectual disability.
 The sSMc in this syndrome is composed of two extra copies of the short arm of chromosome 18 developed in most cases during formation of a parent's egg or sperm or in the fertilized zygote although rare inherited cases of the intact sSMC have been reported.
 The specific genetic material on isochromosome 18p sSMC contributing to the development of the syndrome has generally not been assigned.
 However, a recent report on one individual with the syndrome revealed a sSMC of at least 15 Mb extending from band 11.21 to ll.32 on the p arm of chromosome 18.

 Recently, identical female twins, i.e. twins with essentially identical copies of their parent's chromosomes, were studied because one twin clearly had the isochromosome 18p syndrome while the other appeared completely normal.
 Genetic analysis found evidence for the presence of isochromosome 18p's sSMC in almost all or all the cells isolated from the inner cheek, hair follicles, and skin fibroblasts of the afflicted twin while the normal twin had ≤5% of the cells in these samples positive for this sSMC.
 Neither parent showed evidence of having the sSMC.
 Thus, the normal twin appeared to have an extreme form of mosaicism in which the sSMC was present in too few tissue cells to cause the birth defects associated with the isochromosome 15p syndrome.
 Extreme levels of sSMC mosaicism in this and possibly other sSMC-associated disorders can be well tolerated, not associated with birth defects, and more common than currently considered.